rogervinas/spring-boot-ai/README.md

 # Spring Boot AI

-In this example, inspired by [Building Agents with AWS: Complete Tutorial](https://youtu.be/Y291afdLroQ?si=3xFBJo0Nfa-RmPkV), we will build a simple AI agent application using [Spring Boot AI](https://docs.spring.io/spring-ai/reference/index.html), highlighting key features like:
+In this example, inspired by [Building Agents with AWS: Complete Tutorial](https://youtu.be/Y291afdLroQ?si=3xFBJo0Nfa-RmPkV), we will build a simple AI agent application using [Spring AI](https://docs.spring.io/spring-ai/reference/index.html), highlighting key features like:
 * [Chat Client API](https://docs.spring.io/spring-ai/reference/api/chatclient.html) and its [Advisors](https://docs.spring.io/spring-ai/reference/api/advisors.html)
 * Model Context Protocol ([MCP](https://docs.spring.io/spring-ai/reference/api/mcp/mcp-overview.html))
 * Retrieval Augmented Generation ([RAG](https://docs.spring.io/spring-ai/reference/api/retrieval-augmented-generation.html))
 * Testing with [AI Model Evaluation](https://docs.spring.io/spring-ai/reference/api/testing.html) 🤩

-The original example uses [AWS Bedrock](https://aws.amazon.com/bedrock/), but one of the great things about Spring AI is that with just a few config tweaks and dependency changes, the same code works with any other supported model.
+The original example uses [AWS Bedrock](https://aws.amazon.com/bedrock/), but one of the great things about **Spring AI** is that with just a few config tweaks and dependency changes, the same code works with any other supported model.
 In our case, we’ll use [Ollama](https://ollama.com/), which will hopefully 🙏 let us run locally and in CI without heavy hardware requirements.

 The application features an AI agent that helps users book accommodations in tourist destinations.